Herringway/hwkode/hkode.md

 ## Miscellaneous Rules

 * Multitargetting: Some a-skills can optionally target multiple units.
 When this occurs, damage is divided according to the number of units.
 This does not apply to skills that are always multitargetted.
+* Elemental Resistance: A stat that determines how much damage you take from a particular element.
+100 is the standard, representing the normal 100% damage taken.
+A resist of 50 means 50% damage, 200 means 200% damage, etc.

 ## Custom Shop